eclipse-sumo/sumo/docs/web/docs/Tutorials/RailwayScenario.md

 The relevant options are explained in the following

-- **--time-to-teleport 1800**: Trains may have to wait due to missing railway siginals.
+- **--time-to-teleport 1800**: Trains may have to wait due to missing railway signals.
 To avoid premature teleporting, it is useful to increase the default from 300s to 1800s.
-- **--time-to-teleport.railsignal-deadlock  300**: With this option, the simulation detectors circular infrastructure depenencies that cannot resolve themselves.
+- **--time-to-teleport.railsignal-deadlock  300**: With this option, the simulation detectors circular infrastructure dependencies that cannot resolve themselves.
 - **--railsignal.max-block-length 1e5**: This option is relevant to prevent deadlocks on long single-track sections.
 It avoids deadlocks at the cost of extra computational time and memory.
-When simulationg at the country scale, a smaller value such as 1e5 should be used
+When simulating at the country scale, a smaller value such as 1e5 should be used
 - **-H**: human readable-times are friendlier in a simulation that covers a whole day